towerofnix/blog/pages/about.md

 **towerofnix is really hard to pronounce and write and say.
 Any other names??**
 You might want to stick to towerofnix if you're specifically talking about, e.g., my blog, my YouTube channel, or whatever.
 That's the name I've taken for myself, and it's what people can search to find me.
-But otherwise, I've got a few; in order of how much I'd appreciate it (greatest to "please don't"):
-Florrie; Tower or Nix; Liam; and then some old names I've abandoned.
+Typically Florrie is best, but if you know me (i.e. have talked to me multiple times before, especially in contexts where I do or did use the name) I won't yell at you for using Liam.

 I don't capitalize towerofnix, but you can and I won't yell at you for it.